-4.7.
+4.6.
 OPERATION WITH SEMICONDUCTOR DETECTORS

-CALIBRATION OF TEST PULSER An ORTEC 419 Precision Pulse Generator, or equivalent, is easily calibrated so that the maximum pulse height dial reading (1000 divisions) is equivalent to a 10-MeV loss in a silicon radiation detector.
+CALIBRATION OF TEST PULSER

+An ORTEC 419 Precision Pulse Generator (or equivalent) is easily calibrated so that the maximum pulse height dial reading (1000 divisions) is equivalent to 10-MeV loss in a silicon radiation detector.
 The procedure is as follows:

 - a.
-Connect the detector to be used to the spectrometer system, i.e., preamplifier and amplifier. - b.
-Allow excitation from a source of known energy (for example, alpha particles) to fall on the detector. - c.
-Adjust the amplifier gain to give a suitable output pulse. - d.
-Set the pulser Pulse Height control at the energy of the alpha particles striking the detector (for example, set the dial at 547 divisions for a 5.47-MeV alpha particle energy). - e.
-Turn on the pulser and use its Normalize control and attenuators to set the output due to the pulser for the same pulse height as the pulse obtained in step c.
+Connect the detector to be used to the spectrometer system; that is, preamplifier, main amplifier, and biased amplifier. - b.
+Allow excitation from a source of known energy (e.g., alpha particles) to fall on the detector. - c.
+Adjust the amplifier gain and the bias level of the biased amplifier to give a suitable output pulse. - d.
+Set the pulser Pulse Height control at the energy of the alpha particles striking the detector (e.g., set the dial at 547 divisions for a 5.47-MeV alpha particle energy). - E. Turn on the pulser and use its Normalize control and attenuators to set the output due to the pulser for the same pulse height as the pulse obtained in step c.
 Lock the Normalize control and do not move it again until recalibration is required.